tomymaritano/dripnex-wallet/README.md

 - **GET `/healthz`** — returns `200 OK` when the server is running.
 - All POST requests require a CSRF token.
 The token is stored in the `_dripnex_csrf` cookie and must be sent using the `X-CSRF-Token` header.

+The API provides a `/healthz` endpoint for health checks.
+All POST routes require a `csrfToken` header to mitigate CSRF attacks.

 # 🧠 Dripnex Project Backlog